andrewgdotcom/poshlib/README.md

 Note that try works by calling `eval` on its arguments, so they should be quoted accordingly.
 It does not work well for complex commands, subshells etc.

-### flatten - convert a poshlib script with `use` dependencies into a flat script

-It defines one function, which prints the flattened script on STDOUT:

-* flatten "$script"

-### rposh - run a poshlib script with `use` dependencies on a remote environment

-This requires a version of ssh(1) that supports ControlMaster.

-* rscript "$host" "$script"

-### ason - serialisation and deserialisation routines

-ASON is a lightweight serialisation format which enables complex data structures to be passed as strings.
-It requires no helper programs other than sed/awk.

-Currently only LIST types are implemented.
-See ason.sh for usage details.

 ## Notes